MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/index.md

 ### [Set-AksEdgeUpgrade](./set-aksedgeupgrade.md)

- Sets whether AksEdge is allowed to upgrade the Kubernetes version on update.
+Sets whether AKS Edge Essentials is allowed to upgrade the Kubernetes version on update.

 ### [Start-AksEdgeNode](./start-aksedgenode.md)